Lewis's Signaling Game as beta-VAE For Natural Word Lengths and Segments: Discussion

-\textbf{Why Did Segments Become More Meaningful?} We conjecture that the improvement of segments' meaningfulness is due to the competing pressure of the reconstruction and surprisal term.
-A receiver wants to be ``surprised'' because of the reconstruction term.
-Recall that objects contain $\natt$ statistically independent components, i.e., attributes.
+Though it is not straightforward to give a clear mathematical basis, we currently hypothesize that the improvement of segments' meaningfulness is due to the competing pressure of the reconstruction and the surprisal.
+On the one hand, due to the reconstruction term, a receiver has to be ``surprised,'' i.e., to receive symbols $\msgComponent_{t}$ with relatively high $-\log\prior_{\paramR}(\msgComponent_{t}|\msgComponent_{1:t-1})$.

+Objects contain $\natt$ statistically independent components, i.e., attributes.
 The receiver must be surprised several times $\propto\natt$ to reconstruct the object from a sequential message.
-At the same time, the receiver does not want to be ``surprised'' because of the surprisal term.
-Recall that, in natural language, branching entropy (\cref{eq: branching entropy}) decreases on average, but there are some spikes indicating boundaries.
+On the other hand, due to the surprisal term, the receiver does not want to be ``surprised,'' i.e., it prefers relatively low $-\log\prior_{\paramR}(\msgComponent_{t}|\msgComponent_{1:t-1})$.
+In natural language, branching entropy (\cref{eq: branching entropy}) decreases on average, but there are some spikes indicating boundaries.
 In other words, the next character should often be predictable (less surprising), while boundaries appear at points where predictions are hard.
-The conventional objective $\objectiveSG$ does not contain any incentives to make characters ``often predictable,'' whereas the surprisal term in ELBO provides the appropriate incentive.
+The conventional objective $\objectiveSG$ does not provide any incentives to make characters ``often predictable,'' whereas the surprisal term in ELBO provides. \footnote{

+Our current hypothesis does not fully explain the reason why the branching entropy does not converge to a flat one instead of a jittering one.
+At the moment, we conjecture that, as a matter of probability, it is simply difficult to converge to a flat one among infinitely many possible bit patterns (almost all of them would jitter).